silalkhan/React-Todo-App/README.md

 📝 React Todo App

-A simple and clean React Todo Application built to practice state management, hooks, and local storage.
+A simple and clean React Todo Application built to practice state management, hooks and local storage.
-Users can add, edit, delete, and mark todos as complete — and all data stays even after refreshing!
+Users can add, edit, delete and mark todos as complete — and all data stays even after refreshing!

 🚀 Features